JohnScience/JohnScience/README.md

 * 📚 **Recognized expert**.
 Achieved recognition as a SME (Subject Matter Expert) in Rust by Coursera.
 Technically, they just called me this way in a message.
 But it counts, right?
 * 🌲 **From little seeds grow mighty trees**.
 Started coding at the age of 10.
 My dad was a professor at a university and a double PhD in Physics and Mathematics who decided to teach me some C and C++ while I was young.
 [Rest in peace, dad](https://www.perm.kp.ru/online/news/4474897/).
 * ⌨️ **Prolific code monkey** ([reference](https://en.wikipedia.org/wiki/Infinite_monkey_theorem)).
 Over 200 total GitHub repositories, among which over 100 are public.
 None of them is Hamlet, yet there are some interesting ones.
 * 💪 **Master of my own destiny**.
 I stayed clear from ever consuming memes, smoking, drinking, or using drugs.
 I never came close to reaching the rock bottom mentally and stoically endured all the hardships in life.
-I work out and, as of April 21, have a 250+ day long streak of learning French on Duolingo.
+I work out and, as of May 25, have a 280+ day long streak of learning French on Duolingo.

 ## Also see